bendmorris/rdf-treestore/README.md

     git checkout cdao
     python setup.py install

-You'll also need an ODBC connection to Virtuoso; help on setting this up is here: http://docs.openlinksw.com/virtuoso/odbcimplementation.html
+You'll also need an ODBC connection to an RDF store such as Virtuoso; help on setting this up for Virtuoso is here: http://docs.openlinksw.com/virtuoso/odbcimplementation.html

 Try it out: